 Polymerase Chain reaction (PCR) is a test that detects the genetic material of a specific organism, such as the HIV or covid-19 virus.
 Swab samples are collected from your nasal passage, saliva, or throat for this test.

-This test has been proven to be more accurate than the rapid antigen test London.
-Hence the UK government considers it the gold standard test for testing covid-19 when returning from an overseas country or when certified results are required of you.
+This test has been proven to be more accurate than the rapid antigen test in London.
+Hence the UK government considers it the gold standard test for testing COVID-19 when returning from an overseas country or when certified results are required of you.

 The Difference Between Lateral Flow and PCR